Samsung/mTower/docs/numaker_pfm_m2351.md

 ![Select image files and program start](images/platforms/numaker_pfm_m2351/numicro_icp_open_prg.png)

-4. We use 2 consoles for debugging: one will connect via USB ICE (for Secure input/output), and one will connect via UART (for Nonsecure input/output).
+4. We use console for debugging: one will connect via UART for Secure/Non-Secure input/output.

 ![NuMaker-PFM-M2351 pins](images/platforms/numaker_pfm_m2351/numicro_pin.png)

-5. Open 2 console/terminal windows (e.g., Putty) using 115200 speed setting with 8 bits with no parity check.
-Press **"Reset"** button on M2351 board, and you should see output in terminal windows, like one shown below.
-Note that test tasks are running in infinite loop, so the output shall not stop.
+5. Open console/terminal window (e.g., Putty) using 115200 speed setting with 8 bits with no parity check.
+Press **"Reset"** button on NuMaker-PFM-M2351 board, and you should see output in terminal window, like one shown below.
+Note that menu task is running in infinite loop, so the output shall not stop.
 ![Start mTower](images/platforms/numaker_pfm_m2351/putty_outputs.png)

 [build.md]: build.md